syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 ## Start At New Page

-You can start a new page for each group of records while performing mail merge in Word document by enabling `StartAtNewPage` property.
+You can start a new page for each group of records while performing a mail merge in Word documents by enabling the `StartAtNewPage` property.

-The following code example illustrates how to start a new page for each group of records during mail merge process.
+The following code example illustrates how to start a new page for each group of records during the mail merge process.

 {% tabs %}